-4.1 Please dress appropriately for a workshop environment, with closed-toed low-heel shoes, hair ties, and remove or secure any loose clothing/jewellery.
-You will be supplied with an apron and any Personal Protective Equipment (Safety glasses, Ear defenders, Dust Mask etc) needed for particular tasks.
+4.1 Please dress appropriately for a workshop environment, with closed-toed low-heel shoes, hair ties, and remove/secure any loose clothing/jewellery.
+We will provide you with an apron and any Personal Protective Equipment (PPE) needed for particular tasks.
 Bring a pen and a notebook, and reading glasses if required!

-4.3 Please attend all the classes in a course on time.
-We appreciate that unexpected things can happen, but missing a day of the 3-day courses, or 2 evenings of the 6-evening courses will mean that it is unlikely that you will complete the project, as having the tutor help you catch up would take time away from other students which would be unfair.
+4.3 We appreciate that unexpected things can happen, but missing a day of the 3-day courses (or 2 of the 6-evening courses) would make it unlikely that you would complete the course project.
+The tutor will not be able to help you catch up as that would take time away from other students.

-4.4 Please do not consume food or drinks at your bench unless the tutor has specifically allowed it (water in a screw-top container is allowed anytime) – your tutor will know if the lesson plan includes any potentially contaminating processes.
+4.4 Please do not consume food or drinks at your bench unless the tutor has specifically allowed it.
 Daytime courses will have an hour break for lunch, during which the workshop will be closed and locked.
-There are a number of cafes and pubs serving food within a short walk of the studio (including one right next door!).
+We regret that we cannot offer a space for students to eat packed lunches during the break.
+There are a number of cafes and pubs serving food within a short walk of the studio.
 Please don’t drink alcohol on your lunch break (see below).
-We regret that we cannot offer a space for students to eat packed lunches during the break.

 4.5 Whilst in the workshop you will need to follow all safety instructions given.
 It is unacceptable to be a danger to yourself or others in the workshop.
-If a student is seen to be working unsafely repeatedly, endangering themselves or other students, we reserve the right to, at our discretion, dismiss the student immediately from the course without reimbursement.
+If a student repeatedly works unsafely, we reserve the right to, at our discretion, dismiss the student immediately from the course without reimbursement.

 4.6 Please get in contact to discuss any disability or medical conditions that may affect you in a workshop environment.
 All our classes require good dexterity and eyesight, even at beginners level.

-4.7 We have a zero tolerance policy for students under the influence or in an altered state of consciousness through the use of alcohol or drugs.
+4.7 We have a zero tolerance policy for students under the influence of alcohol or drugs.
 It is unacceptable to be a danger to yourself or others in the workshop.
 If a student is thought to be under the influence, we reserve the right to, at our discretion, dismiss the student immediately from the course without reimbursement.
-If you take medication which can cause drowsiness or dizziness, please ensure that you are not affected before attending the class.
+Please ensure that you are not affected by any medication you take which can cause drowsiness or dizziness.
 If in any doubt, please consult your doctor before booking onto a course.